davidsa-monday/sql-sheets/README.md

 # SQL Sheets

 SQL Sheets is a VS Code extension that helps you manage SQL query parameters for exporting data to Google Sheets.
-The extension provides a convenient editor pane to view and edit parameters within SQL files.
+The extension provides a convenient editor pane to view and edit parameters within SQL files, and execute SQL queries directly against Snowflake.

 ## Features